dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

  high-level nullability tests](images/hl_model_results.svg){#fig:hl_scale}

-In [@Fig:hl_scale], we can see the number of passing tests for each model. \todo{want to say: "We can see that, generally speaking, models get better with scale.
-Model performance on these tests is approximately logarithmic in model size: models of 2.8 billion parameters can pass about half the tests, but it takes more than 405 billion parameters to pass all of the tests.
-This matches previous post- and pre-training evaluations of the capabilities of large language models, indicating that these tests are well distributed." but can't compare pythia params to llama 3 params }
+In [@Fig:hl_scale], we can see the number of passing tests for each model.
+We can see that, generally speaking, models get better with scale: Pythia-2.8b parameters can pass about half the tests, but we need the much larger and more parameter efficient Llama-405b to pass all of the tests.
+This matches our expectations that eval scores should scale logarithmically, indicating that these tests are well distributed.

 ![A bar plot showing how the Pythia models perform in mypy vs mypy++](images/hl_mypy_vs_grep_models.svg){#fig:hl_mypy}